GuanQunMu/IonTrap-WIPM/README.md

 Updated on June 22, 2020.

-adding the function of AWG

 Experimental operations of a single qubit in an ion trap can be realized by this project, including a designed GUI and functions of rabi scan, zeeman scan, and pulse shaping for DDS (will be used in entanglement with 2 ions).

+The latest updated: Adding the function of controling the AWG.

 ## 1. Introduction